 Noon, perfect hour to go grab some food and establish strength for the rest of the day.
 We head immediately to Main Stage 2 to see Prong.
 Mostly regarded as a band that is plainly forgotten for the newer generations of heavy music, you can understand the amount of older people present during their set.
 Even for a band that had such a strong impact in the 90’s, they’re still physically and mentally apt to deliver that hammering industrial rock they’re known for.
 Even with the wind occasionally blurting out the sound, and knowing the sound itself doesn’t hold as relevant as it did some years ago, this is a band that really deserves every bit of praise they can get.

-Gallery with Harm Done, Prong, The Vintage Caravan and Emptiness
+Harm Done, Prong, The Vintage Caravan and Emptiness

 We went over to the Warzone once again, currently the ideal place to get a sunburn or die of dehydration.
 Awaiting a band that puts itself heavily on these standards of discomfort, beholding in its insidious nature a cathartic distortion underlining sheer madness in decibels, d-beat and blast beats overcoming the Entombed-ish guitars and belching vocals, we’re talking about Trap Them.
 Not a performance that could stand out in any way others haven’t, but it’s the sound that pulls us in a compulsive cardiac seizure.